RATESResearch/glossary/glossary.rst

    Linux
       An open source operating system that is made up of the kernel, the base component of the OS, and the tools, apps, and services bundled along with it.

+   Microservices Architecture
+      A modular approach to developing applications. allowing large applications to be separated into smaller independent parts.

    MPI
       Message Passing Interface